5. Measures of Future Transportation

 - The 2045 no-build scenario applies forecast population growth and land-use changes but assumes that no currently planned transportation road projects that change system capacity are built beyond 2022 to serve the increased land-use demand.

 - The 2045 build scenario applies the same forecasts of population growth and land-use as the no-build scenario and includes all the currently planned transportation road projects to 2045 that will serve the increased land-use demand.

 5.1.1 Vehicle Trips

-The Whatcom Regional Transportation Study conducted in 2018 revealed that vehicular trips – personal automobiles and trucks – make up 80 percent of trips in the Whatcom region.
-Aside from a return trip back to home, work and errands account for the majority of trip making purposes.
+The Whatcom Regional Transportation Study conducted in 2018 revealed that vehicular trips – personal automobiles and trucks – make up 80 percent of daily trips in the Whatcom region.
+Work, errands, and return trips to a person’s residence account for the majority of trip making purposes.
 Vehicle occupancy in Whatcom County averages 1.61 persons per vehicle trip.
 Work and work-related trips have the lowest vehicle occupancy rates with 1.17 persons per vehicle in the City of Bellingham and 1.32 persons per vehicle for the rest of Whatcom County.
 Conversely, trips for meals and shopping have higher than average occupancy with 1.95 and 1.77 persons per trip, respectively.
 (RSG, 2019)

 Figure 7 compares the daily vehicle trips made in 2019 and the forecast trips in 2045.
 Note that the travel demand model balances the total number of trips by jurisdictions, but not for “external” trips, i.e., those that either begin or end outside of Whatcom County and begin or end into or outside the U.S-Canadian border.